zacniewski/HomeGuard/README.md

   * `pip install -r requirements.txt`

 ## uWSGI
-  * install both system-wide and in virtual environment
+  * install both system-wide (sudo -H pip3 install uwsgi) and in virtual environment (pip install uwsgi)

 ## Nginx
+  * add default_server in listen section
+  * remove default files in s-a and s-e

+If this goes well, you can enable both of the services to start automatically at boot by typing:

+    sudo systemctl enable nginx
+    sudo systemctl enable uwsgi